|

 "Of course."

-I will need help
+"They must be light, and...
+And I will need help carrying

-carrying them," she admitted.
+them," she admitted.

 Legolas turned to the dwarf.
 "Gimli?"